crtr9/runaway/README.md

 > }
 > ```

-When you run `npx runaway --rebuild`, `runaway` will replace "runaway!" with `node .runaway/.bin/`
+When you `--rebuild`, *Runaway!* will replace "runaway!" with `node .runaway/.bin/`

 Is this necessary?
 Absolutely not.
-But it's nice to be able to easily spot "runaway!" and understand that there's some fancier-than-usual stuff going on with whatever your build script is.
+But it's nice.